Skip to content

 โ””โ”€โ”€ Prod (Space)

-From here step 2 of the process is the App team can use the administrative stack in their space to create their own stacks using the stack module, and manage their own resources.
-Note that the App teams administrative stack can also be used to create additional cloud integrations, contexts, etc. Your organization could also have dedicated modules for these resources.
+From here step 2 of the process is the App team can use the management stack with Space dmin role in their space to create their own stacks using the stack module, and manage their own resources.
+Note that the App team's management stack can also be used to create additional cloud integrations, contexts, etc. Your organization could also have dedicated modules for these resources.

-This approach is similar to the Segregated Admin Stacks approach, but instead of creating a separate admin stack for each group, you create a single admin stack that can be used by all groups.
-This generally works better for smaller organizations that may not need to have a separate admin stack for each group.
+This approach is similar to the Segregated Management Stacks approach, but instead of creating a separate management stack for each group, you create a single management stack that can be used by all groups.
+This generally works better for smaller organizations that may not need to have a separate management stack for each group.
 The benefit of this approach is that Spacelift's configuration all lives in one place.
 Your "Onboarding" and "Stack" modules could even be one and the same.

 Imagine you currently have a structure like this: